-Indian Premier League cricket to kickoff on March 22 in Kolkata
+Indian Premier League cricket to kick off on March 22 in Kolkata

 World’s most lucrative and watched annual T20 cricket tournament announces key matches and dates ahead of next month’s kickoff.

-The money-spinning Indian Premier League will begin on March 22 with holders Kolkata Knight Riders to host Royal Challengers Bengaluru, India’s (BCCI) cricket board said.
+The money-spinning Indian Premier League will begin on March 22 with holders Kolkata Knight Riders to host Royal Challengers Bengaluru, the Board of Control for Cricket in India (BCCI) has announced.

-Kolkata’s iconic Eden Gardens will be the venue for the opener and the final on May 25 with 74 matches to be played across 13 venues in the 18th edition of the hugely popular T20 tournament, the BCCI announced on Sunday.
+Kolkata’s iconic Eden Gardens will be the venue for the opener and the final on May 25, with 74 matches to be played across 13 venues in the 18th edition of the hugely popular Twenty20 (T20) tournament, the BCCI announced on Sunday.

 Recommended Storieslist of 3 items